Obsidian

 In-depth comparison of Obsidian and Confluence.
 Compare pricing, features, pros & cons to find the best workspace-docs for your team.

-Obsidian vs Confluence: A Deep‑Dive Technical Comparison
+Obsidian vs Confluence: The Complete Technical Comparison for Knowledge Management

 Company & Background